microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 #### Team Content

 Most hacks in the [What The Hack Collection](../readme.md#what-the-hack-collection) have the solutions to the hack challenges included in the [WTH GitHub repo](http://aka.ms/wth).
-Therefore, you should avoid the attendees having any reason to access to the What The Hack repo before or during the event.
+Therefore, you should avoid the attendees having any reason to access the What The Hack repo before or during the event.
 Instead, we recommend pre-loading any resources from the repo needed by the attendees for the hack into the event Team.

 #### Challenge Guide